mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 and combats work in _Traveller_.
 With new rules concerning morale, suppression fire and the like will allow Referees to bring a new style of gritty realism or heroism to their battles.
-These rule additions will turn a common fire fight between larger groups from a clunky dice- rolling frenzy to a full scale conflict worthy of media attention.
+These rule additions will turn a common fire fight between larger groups from a clunky dice-rolling frenzy to a full scale conflict worthy of media attention.

 Whether in a true military or a private mercenary unit, active combat forces need a place to recover, rearm and re-equip.
 Commanding